 - Unaccountable fear of particular places or people

 - Changes in eating habits

-- Physical signs, such as, unexplained soreness or bruises around genitals or mouth, sexually transmitted diseases, pregnancy
+- Physical signs, such as unexplained soreness or bruises around private parts

 - During a divorce